salesfilho/learning-kubernetes/README.md

-# learning-microk8s
+# Learning Kubernetes by Example
-This is a Kubernetes learning project
+This is a Kubernetes learning project that aims to improve technical skills in managing microservices clusters.

 <!-- Improved compatibility of back to top link: See: https://github.com/othneildrew/Best-README-Template/pull/73 -->